NHSDigital/nia-patient-switching-standard-adaptor/OPERATING.md

     Data stored:
         EhrExtract attachments of MHS Inbound, pre-signed S3 url is generated for stored attachments
     Filename convention:
-        Attachment files are named as {conversationId}_{documentId}_{gpc_structured.json} where documentId is the name of the file
+        Attachment files are named as {conversationId}_{documentId} where documentId is the name of the file which includes an extension.
-        Type - Task type that uploaded the file GET_GPC_STRUCTURED / GET_GPC_DOCUMENT
         ConversationId - Task conversation ID
     Configuration:
         The app uses a number of attempts to upload attachemnts.
 It is congired in retry policy.
-        Generated stored attachments will have 60 min to be downloaded, after this time limit they won't be available
+        Generated stored attachments will be available for 60 min to be downloaded, after this time limit the download link will be invalidated though no files will be deleted from S3 bucket.

 ## AWS daisy chaining example